 Unlike nearby Pompeii that bore the brunt of the mountain’s deluge of falling rocks, Herculaneum residents were killed by a blast of hot, noxious gas and ash which hit the city at 100 mph and 250°C. This pyroclastic surge killed the remaining citizens who had not already evacuated, followed by blankets of ash flows.

-Excavations (18th century onwards)
+Excavations (18th and 19th century onwards)

 Herculaneum receives a UNESCO World Heritage listing.